You're My Jamaica (album): Release and reception

 You're My Jamaica was released in August on RCA Victor Records.
 The project would make it Pride's twenty sixth studio album release in his recording career.
 The album was originally distributed as both a vinyl LP and a cassette.
 The album would peak at number 11 on the Billboard Top Country Albums chart in the fall of 1979.
 It also reached number six on the Canadian RPM Country Albums chart, becoming his third LP to reach a position on the list.
 It also was Pride's first studio release to chart in New Zealand, reaching number 33 on their albums chart in 1979.
 Following its release, You're My Jamaica would receive a positive response from Billboard magazine.
-Writers of called Pride's vocal performance to be "better than ever" and found the album's material to be top of top quality.
-The album would later receive three stars from Allmusic.
+Writers called Pride's vocal performance to be "better than ever" and found the album's material to be top of top quality.
+The San Bernardino Sun noted that Pride "is laid back on this album...
+His voice is particularly well suited for the echo effect used on many of the cuts."

 Two singles would be spawned from You're My Jamaica.
 The title track was the project's first single release, which occurred in May 1979.
 It spent 15 weeks on the Billboard Hot Country Songs list and eventually reached the number one spot by September 1979.
 "Missin' You" was issued in October 1979 as the album's second single.
 The song also spent 15 weeks on the Billboard country chart and peaked at number two by January 1980.
 Both singles would reach identical chart positions on the RPM Country Singles chart in Canada.